RaresSeresanu/Carturesti-Project_Repo/Jira_Project.md

 The following elements are needed to be ready before the test execution phase begins:
 <ol>
   <li> Insure the propper technological assests: offices, electricity, chairs, desks laptops, cool-air,etc.</li>
-  <li> Optain the necessary informations: credentilas, website structure informations, website functionalities,etc. </li>
+  <li> Obtain the necessary information: credentilas, website structure informations, website functionalities,etc. </li>
-  <li> Optain the purpose of the website and the type of products </li>
+  <li> Obtain the purpose of the website and the type of products </li>
   <li> Insure the presence and monitorazing of the task team during the project period </li>
 </ol>

 <h3>1.6.
 Test Execution </h3>

-Test cases are executed on the created test Cycle summary: Rares Seresanu TM-TA10
+Test cases are executed on the project: Rares Seresanu TM-TA10

-Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [Jira Software(https://itfclasses.atlassian.net/jira/software/c/projects/RSTT/issues/RSTT-10?jql=project%20%3D%20%22RSTT%22%20and%20type%20%3D%20Bug%20ORDER%20BY%20created%20DESC)].</b>. <br><br>

 The following is a summary of the bugs that have been found:
 <ol>